-The lunch menu may change due to availability.
+The menu may change due to availability.
+However, we will try our best to make sure the menu is of equal value and quality.
 If you are requesting a vegetarian / vegan / gluten-free diet, please let us know in advance.
 If you have any allergies, you must inform us when you register.